bodhish/bodhish/README.md

 ## 📫 Support

-If you like any of my projects, [sponsor me](https://github.com/sponsors/bodhish) 😃
+If you like any of my projects or like what I’m doing, please consider backing me so I can continue maintaining and evolving all my projects and new ones.
+I'm in this for the long run.

+Thank you for your support! 🙌